-While there is no exact age for children to begin orthodontic treatment, the American Association of Orthodontists recommends visiting the orthodontist no later than age 7.
-By this age, most children have a mix of baby teeth and adult teeth, making it easier for the orthodontist to diagnose and identify any potential issues that might need to be addressed sooner rather than later depending on growth, development, and eruption of permanent teeth.
+The American Association of Orthodontists® recommend that your child comes in for their orthodontic screening at 7 years old.
+By this age, most children have a mix of baby teeth and adult teeth, making it easier for our orthodontist to diagnose and identify any potential issues that might need to be addressed sooner rather than later depending on growth, development and eruption of permanent teeth.

-- Help the permanent teeth come in when and where they should
+- Ensure and help your child’s secondary (adult) teeth come in when and where they should

-- Monitor, guide, or correct the growth of your child's jaw
+- Monitor, guide or correct your child’s jaw development

 - Correct a thumb sucking habit